Herb Hoover

-Herbert Henry Hoover (May 18, 1912 – August 14, 1952) was an American NACA experimental test pilot who, on March 10, 1948, became the first civilian ever and second man ever to break the sound barrier, a feat for which he was awarded the Air Medal "for meritorious achievement while participating in aerial flight."
-Hoover, with Howard Lilly by his side, flew the iconic orange Bell X-1 during this historic flight, and the craft sustained minor damage when the nose wheel failed to extend during landing.
+Herbert Henry Hoover (May 18, 1912 – August 14, 1952) was an American NACA experimental test pilot who, on March 10, 1948, became the first civilian and second person to break the sound barrier, a feat for which he was awarded the Air Medal "for meritorious achievement while participating in aerial flight."
+Hoover flew the iconic orange Bell X-1 during this historic flight.
 During his short career with NACA, Hoover completed more than a dozen supersonic flights.

 Early life and career

-Hoover was born in Knoxville, Tennessee and earned a degree in Mechanical Engineering from the University of Tennessee in 1934.
-After college, Hoover briefly served as Lieutenant in the Army.
+Hoover was born in Knoxville, Tennessee and earned a degree in Mechanical Engineering from the University of Tennessee in 1934, then briefly served as a lieutenant in the US Army.
 In 1937, he got a job as a pilot with Standard Oil in South America and spent three and a half years flying equipment, staff, and hospital patients between camps in Venezuela, sometimes flying through bad weather.
 Hoover came to NACA in 1940, working out of the Hampton, Virginia campus, and volunteered to test fly the Lockheed XC-35, an experimental pressurized airplane with twin engines, through thunderstorms in an attempt to gauge the impact that the severe weather would have on the aircraft.
 The XC-35 is currently in long-term storage at the Smithsonian Institute's National Air and Space Museum.

 Hoover was the first man to fly the experimental predecessor to the Bell X1, the Bell X-T. Per NASA, "He already had the reputation as a cool pilot in tight situations; once, during an instrumentation calibration flight in a NACA SB2C Helldiver the plane's cockpit canopy hood came loose in flight smashing Hoover across the forehead inflicting a deep cut that bled profusely.
 Though stunned by the blow and blinded by blood flowing into his eyes, Hoover instinctively retained control of the dive bomber, cleared his eyes, and despite his injuries, brought the plane back to Langley for an emergency landing.
 On another occasion, while he was firing a rocket-propelled model from a P-51 Mustang in a Mach 0.7 dive, the model disintegrated, showering the Mustang with wreckage.
 The wreckage punctured the plane's coolant tank, but again Hoover brought the plane in for a successful forced landing."

 Hoover began flying the Bell X-1 in late 1947, although his first glide-familiarization flight was marred by a landing rough enough to cause the nosewheel to collapse, which "forced the rocket ship in the repair shop until mid-December".